noxdafox/pebble/doc/index.rst

             print("TimeoutError: aborting remaining computations")
             future.cancel()

-To compute large collections of elements without incurring in IPC performance limitations it is possible to use the *chunksize* parameter of the *map* function.
+To compute large collections of elements without incurring in IPC performance limitations, it is possible to use the *chunksize* parameter of the *map* function.

 ::